BlueInterlude/es-de-linux-custom-systems/README.md

 If files exist already, you may open the two files downloaded from this repo and copy the contents to the pre-existing files.
 Ensure that you do not duplicate the header and closer lines.
 For `es_find_rules.xml`, the lines will be `<ruleList>` and `</ruleList>` respectively.
 For `es_systems.xml`, the lines will be `<systemList>` and `</systemList>` respectively.

-Alternatively, you may use merging software (the Meld Flatpak can be installed from Discover) to merge the pre-existing files with the files downloaded from this repository.
+Alternatively, you may use merging software (the Meld Flatpak can be installed from Discover/Flathub/Distro Package Manager) to merge the pre-existing files with the files downloaded from this repository.

 If you are using EmuDeck, it is highly likely the `es_find_rules.xml` and `es_systems.xml` file will already be created.
 If you are struggling with merging these files with the files downloaded from this repository, reach out to EmuDeck for support.
 This repository **will not** provide support on merging these files.